You don’t have to be a kid to enjoy Walt Disney World.

 It is connected directly to the Magic Kingdom by a new walking path, so you do not have to take the monorail.

-If you plan to spend a significant amount of time in the Magic Kingdom, this is a great location.
+If you plan to spend a significant amount of time checking out the best rides at Disney World Magic Kingdom, this is a great location.
 In addition to its magnificent lobby, the Grand Floridian offers a spa and fitness center.
 The hotel has a comprehensive variety of services that appeal to adults throughout the main lobby levels.

 There is a Senses Spa on the premises, which is a fantastic location to unwind. nDining at the Grand Floridian is an excellent way to spend an adult-only getaway. nVictoria and Albert’s only allows people over 10 to dine in the fine dining restaurant.
 The chef’s table is one of the dining alternatives there.